jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Service Activator

-The Service Activator pattern provides a way to invoke an internal application service when a message arrives.
+The Service Activator pattern provides a way to invoke an internal application service when a specific message arrives.

 ```fsharp
 // No code example